diem/diem/documentation/coding_guidelines.md

 **For production crates:**

 Production crates are defined as the set of crates that create externally published artifacts, e.g. the Diem validator, the Move compiler, and so on.
+Binary production crates are listed in `x.toml`'s `subsets.production`.

 For the sake of example, we'll consider you are defining a test-only helper function `foo` in `foo_crate`: